M7MD-abo-jacob/React-Minesweeper/README.md

 ## Hello and welcome!

 ## About this project:
-- [This project](https://github.com/M7MD-abo-jacob/mineSweeper) made with a fresh touch of ReactJs and Redux-toolkit
+- A "remaster" for [this project](https://github.com/M7MD-abo-jacob/mineSweeper), made with a fresh touch of ReactJs and Redux-toolkit
 - This was my first project when I started learning web development, so I wanted to take a look at it and see how much have I improved.

 ## Technologies: